 the founding members of the CoLaunchpad

-are comming together to share resources and skill in order to help each other launch and expand new kinds of enterprises.
-Examples of these enterprises include the Palo Alto Pulse (community journalism), Zapptitude (mobile apps that support stronger kids and families), Sparkiverse Labs (after school tech courses), and many other new approaches to creating community (and financial) value.
+are coming together to share resources and skill in order to help each other launch and expand new kinds of enterprises.
+Examples of these enterprises include the Palo Alto Pulse (community journalism), Zapptitude (mobile apps that support stronger kids and families), Sparkiverse Labs (after school tech courses), Magic Bridge Foundation (creating inclusive play spaces) and many other new approaches to creating community (and financial) value.
 Over time, the CoLaunchpad

 site will be the main source of information about these enterprises, the modern day barn raising process, and how we measure success.